Faruqt/React-Flask/README.md

 >step1: Initializing dockerswarm in manager node by :
 >`docker swarm init --advertise-addr <IPaddr of manager node>`

->step2: Assigning workernode to managernode using managernode token
+>step2: Assigning workernode for managernode using token :
 >`docker swarm join --token (token will be provided after executing step1)`

 >step3: Creating the dockerstackfile by :